-This mango achaar is a special South Asian condiment that is both spicy and sweet and uses the best of summer time mangoes.
-It is a no bake recipe and a nice introduction to achaar.
+This mango achar (also known as achaar) is a special South Asian condiment that is both spicy and sweet and uses the best of summer time mangoes.
+It’s a no bake recipe and a nice introduction to achaar.

-What is achaar?
-Achaar is a spicy and tangy pickled condiment that is common in South Asian cuisine.
-It is a fruit or vegetable that is left to ferment in a brine made of oil and vinegar.
+What is achar ?
+It is a spicy and tangy pickled condiment that is common in South Asian cuisine.
+It’s a fruit or vegetable that is left to ferment in a brine made of oil and vinegar.
 Whole spices are added such as mustard seed, cumin seeds, fennel, peppercorns and chili peppers.
 The oil and spices prevent the growth of bacteria, resulting in a full bodied, fermented flavor.
-Every region has a different way of making achaar and the combinations of ingredients are endless.
+Every region has a different way of making achar and the combinations of ingredients are endless.
 It is the South Asian equivalent to Kimchi.

-Achaar is typically prepared in the summer months when the temperatures are warm and most appropriate for fermenting as opposed to making it in cold winter months when fermenting takes longer or is harder to achieve.
-Achaar would be placed in direct heat or sun to speed up the process of fermentation.
+Achar is typically prepared in the summer months when the temperatures are warm and most appropriate for fermenting as opposed to making it in cold winter months when fermenting takes longer or is harder to achieve.
+Achar would be placed in direct heat or sun to speed up the process of fermentation.

-Achaar can be spooned atop any South Asian meal to add that extra kick of spice and umami flavor.
-The act of making achaar is considered an ancient art because our ancestors have been preserving food for decades.
+Achar can be spooned atop any South Asian meal to add that extra kick of spice and umami flavor.
+I also love eating it with rice, fish, eggs, avocado toast and tacos.
+The act of making achar is considered an ancient art because our ancestors have been preserving food for decades.

 My grandfather passed away many years ago.
-My mom developed the same fondness for making achaar.
+My mom developed the same fondness for making achar.
 I suppose she started pickling as a way to feel closer to him and keep his memory alive.
 My mom makes many different types of spicy pickles.
-Some common achaar’s are made with lemon, lime, carrot, garlic, green mangoes or any combination of the above.
+Some common achar’s are made with lemon, lime, carrot, garlic, green mangoes or any combination of the above.

 Fermenting food is great for gut health but fermented flavors are definitely a strong, acquired taste that most kids dislike for the same reason adults might gravitate towards eating them!
 However, as I’ve grown older, pickles of any sort are something that I can’t live without having in my fridge.

-This is my mom’s Mango Achaar recipe which has been adapted to fit our dietary needs.
+This is my mom’s mango achar recipe adapted slightly to fit our dietary requirements.
 I make it for the adults in our family because it’s too spicy to give to the kids.
 Maybe they will come full circle someday like I did and enjoy it as they grow older.

 It’s a special treat and something we can enjoy while mangoes are in season.
-This recipe is also a no bake, no cook recipe which makes it super easy to throw together.
-The hardest part is waiting a few days for the achaar to ferment.
+This recipe is also a no bake recipe which makes it super easy to throw together.
+The hardest part is waiting a few days for the achar to ferment.
 Enjoy 🧡

 Serving size: One jar, about 19.6 oz